Praful22/AircraftFlightDynamics/README.md

 What does that mean?

 Imagine you're trying to build a remote control for a model airplane.
 You could use a very detailed model of the airplane to make the remote control, but that might make things overly complicated and sensitive to small differences.
 So, here's the challenge: How much detail should you include in your model to make sure the remote control is easy to use, works well, and does what it's supposed to do?
 Well, the answer depends on what you want to achieve with your model airplane and remote control.
-What do we do it then?
+What do we do then?